Erevos-IV/Predicting-Loan-Outcome/README.md

 ## Installation

-- Set up a Pyspark Environment and install the required [libraries]()
+- Set up a Pyspark Environment and install the required [libraries](https://github.com/Erevos-IV/Predicting-Loan-Outcome/blob/main/OtherFiles/RequiredLibraries.txt).
-- Import the Data files in a MySQL Environment using [LoadDatatoDB.py](https://github.com/Erevos-IV/Predicting-Loan-Outcome/tree/main/LoadDataToDatabase)
+- Import the Data files in a MySQL Environment using [LoadDatatoDB.py](https://github.com/Erevos-IV/Predicting-Loan-Outcome/tree/main/LoadDataToDatabase).
-- Run the
+- Run the [EDA]() notebook to visualize the data.